U.S. State Department official publicly resigns, citing "unjust" military aid to Israel

 A U.S. State Department official who worked on global arms transfers resigned Wednesday due to his opposition to the Biden administration's additional military aid to Israel amid the war with Hamas.

-Why it matters: Josh Paul, who was director of congressional and public affairs at the State Department's Bureau of Political-Military Affairs, posted his resignation letter on LinkedIn in a rare act of public dissent against the Biden administration as the president prepares to ask Congress for an unprecedented military aid package for Israel following his visit to Tel Aviv.
+Why it matters: Josh Paul, who was director of congressional and public affairs at the department's Bureau of Political-Military Affairs, posted his resignation letter online in a rare act of public dissent against the Biden administration as the president prepares to ask Congress for an unprecedented military aid package for Israel following his visit to Tel Aviv Wednesday.

-- Paul, who had been at the State Department for 11 years, called the response of the Biden administration and much of Congress was "an impulsive reaction built on confirmation bias, political convenience, intellectual bankruptcy, and bureaucratic inertia."
+- Paul, who had been at the State Department for 11 years, called the response of the Biden administration an impulsive reaction built on confirmation bias" and "intellectual bankruptcy" and couldn't work in support of a "shortsighted, destructive, unjust" policy."

-- He said he cannot work in support of major policy decisions, "including rushing more arms to one side of the conflict, that I believe to be shortsighted, destructive, unjust, and contradictory to the very values that we publicly espouse."
+The big picture: President Biden has been staunch in his support for Israel, denouncing the "bloody hands of the terrorist organization Hamas" for its "act of sheer evil" in targeting Israeli cities in a surprise air, land and sea attacks on Oct.
+7.

+- The administration of the first U.S. president to visit Israel while it's at war announced new sanctions against Hamas leaders in response, as Biden sought assurances from Israel's Prime Minister Benjamin Netanyahu that Israeli airstrikes wouldn't hit civilians in Gaza and said the "vast majority of Palestinians are not Hamas."

-What else they're saying: "I am leaving today because I believe that in our current course with regards to the continued — indeed, expanded and expedited — provision of lethal arms to Israel — I have reached the end of that bargain," Paul wrote.
+What they're saying: "I am leaving today because I believe that in our current course with regards to the continued — indeed, expanded and expedited — provision of lethal arms to Israel — I have reached the end of that bargain," Paul wrote in the letter posted to LinkedIn.

 - "Let me be clear: Hamas' attack on Israel was not just a monstrosity; it was a monstrosity of monstrosities," he continued.

-Note: Editor's note: This article has been updated with new details throughout.